 Full Boot may also be enabled to run every 1 to 30 days on a regularly scheduled basis.
 To establish the schedule, reconfigure the computer to the Full Boot Every x Days mode, using Computer Setup.

-NOTE For more information on Computer Setup, see the Computer Setup (F10) Utility Guide on the Documentation and Diagnostics CD.
+WOTE: For more information on Computer Setup, see the Computer Setup (F10) Utility Guide.